willfurnass/sheffield_hpc/sharc/sharc-decommissioning.rst

 We recommend users move to the :ref:`Stanage<stanage>` cluster which is a new, much larger system than previous TUOS clusters with drastically larger numbers of CPU cores, numbers of cores per node, memory per node (especially with Stanage's 1TB and 2TB nodes) and a large number of GPUs.

-Please get in touch with us if you have any concerns regarding this announcement via HPC drop-in sessions (every Friday) or `research-it@sheffield.ac.uk. <mailto:research-it@sheffield.ac.uk?subject=ShARC%20HPC%20decommissioning>`_
+Please get in touch with us if you have any concerns regarding this announcement via HPC drop-in sessions (every Friday) or ``research-it@sheffield.ac.uk``.

 .. hint::